yash-learner/pupilfirst/docs/users/curriculum_editor.md

 1. Simply mark the target as completed: No additional steps.
 2. Visit a link to complete the target: You'll be asked for the link.
 3. Take a quiz to complete that target: You'll need to prepare a quiz - the process for this is detailed below.
+4. Submit a form to complete the target: You'll need to prepare a form with questions - the process for this is detailed below.

 **How should teams tackle this target?**<br/>
 If you have students grouped into teams, then you'll probably have some targets that you'd like them to tackle together.
 When creating a new target, this setting will default to _All students must submit individually_, which means that each student will need to submit on their own.
 If it's a reviewed milestone target, then all students in the team will need to pass for the team to [be eligible to level up](/users/taking_courses#leveling-up).